-As 2019 commences, so has the year-long mandate of Wittenborg University of Applied Sciences’ 15 new student representatives who were elected towards the end of last year after pitching to fellow students.
+As 2019 commences, so has the year-long mandate of WUAS’ 15 new student representatives who were elected towards the end of last year after pitching to fellow students.

 The body consists of both students from Apeldoorn and Amsterdam.
 The bachelor's degree representatives will be led Matthew Skelhorne, and the master's representatives by Sonia Rahman.